aisgbnok/provisioning/docs/README.md

 You will find a curated list of commands to aid in analyzing Windows images and creating provisioning packages.
 You will find curated information that allows you to make intelligent decisions while creating provisioning packages.

-**The goal is to provide documentation that helps you with provisioning work.**
+*The goal is to provide documentation that helps you with provisioning work.*

 ## Commands

 A list of commands for working with Windows images, to extracting MSI executables, to getting a list of installed apps.
-This is not a comprehensive set of commands, but a curated set from Microsoft's expansive documentation.
+This is not a comprehensive set of commands, but a curated set from Microsoft's extensive documentation.

 | Module          | Description                                             |
 |:----------------|:--------------------------------------------------------|